 - Make friends with people who work at running stores or lifestyle companies and get discounts.

-- Download Workout Apps: Visit your phone’s app store and search for Sworkit — it’s a free video app that create a workout based on the time you have available.
+- Download Workout Apps: Visit your phone’s app store and search for Sworkit — it’s a free video app that creates a workout based on the time you have available.

-- Get a gym membership during off-peak times (spring sales) or before New Years to save on monthly rates or they waive the sign-up free.
+- Get a gym membership during off-peak times or before New Years to get a reduced sign up fees and monthly rate.

 - Negotiate with your gym for a monthly discount; show them competitor prices and see if they will match!

-- Boutique treadmill classes are expensive–sign up for monthly deals or free promotional classes.
+- Boutique fitness studios are expensive.
+Sign up for their monthly deals or free promotional classes.

 - Visit Shoekicker.com and select your desired shoes.